kaustubh-ai/Disaster-Response/README.md

 <a id='eg'></a>

-The micro web framework Flask is used to provide connectivity between the web page and the Python code To run the web app, type the following in the terminal:
+The micro web framework Flask is used to provide connectivity between the web page and the Python code<br>
+To run the web app, type the following in the terminal:<br>
 `python run.py`

 ***